krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 16
 - Lecture 17 of GPU Computing by Dr. Izzat El Hajj
 - Implementation of merge in CUDA

+## Day 17
+- Lecture 18 of GPU Computing by Dr. Izzat El Hajj
+- Implementation of sort in CUDA